UtahDevCo/utahdevco.com/outstatic/content/portfolio-projects/adobe.md

 We operated in a Scrum environment, collaborating closely with our back-end team and our UX designer.

-We wrote a substantial suite of unit test using Jest.
+We wrote a substantial suite of unit tests using Jest.